-6.4 A student who is indebted to the College for tuition fees may not be enrolled as student of the College, or enter any examination for any programme offered by the College, until the sum owing has been paid in full, unless, in a case of proven hardship, an alternative arrangement for payment has been made with the agreement of the College.
+6.3 Students who do not pay all tuition fees in accordance with the Fees Policy will not be enrolled as a student of the College or enter any examination for a programme of study until the outstanding sum has been paid save when, in the case of proven financial hardship, an alternative arrangement for payment has been approved by the College.

-Refund of fees
+Refund of tuition fees

-6.5 Students who withdraw from their programme of study shall remain liable for payment of fees for the year in which they withdrew, except that the College may make provision for the refund of fees in accordance with an agreed policy.

-6.6 Students who withdraw from a programme of study without informing the College in the appropriate way shall not be eligible for a refund of fees.

-6.7 Students who interrupt their studies without seeking and gaining the agreement of the College shall remain be liable for payment of fees in full and may not be eligible for any refund of fees paid.
+- 6.4 Students who withdraw from their programme of study shall remain liable for payment of fees for the year in which they withdrew, except that the College may make provision for the refund of fees in accordance with an agreed policy. - 6.5 Students who withdraw from a programme of study without informing the College in the appropriate way shall not be eligible for a refund of fees. - 6.6 Students who interrupt their studies without seeking and gaining the agreement of the College shall remain be liable for payment of fees in full and may not be eligible for any refund of fees paid.

-Additional fees and costs
+Other fees and charges